Doctor insights on:

 Abdominal organ.
 It is digestive organ: it secretes enzymes into the small bowel which break down food and help its absorption.
 It is also an endocrine organ: it produces hormones involved in sugar control and control of digestion.
 Insulin is one of these hormones.
 Diabetics either lack Insulin (type 1 diabetes) or have inadequate ...Read more

-My level of lipase is 620 but I don t take any alcohol and no smoking is it acute or chronic pancreatic diseases?
+My level of lipase is 620 but i don t take any alcohol and no smoking is it acute or chronic pancreatic diseases?

 Pancreas: The simple answer is yes (environment), and yes (hereditary), but it could be nothing or something unrelated.
 I suggest you have your PC refer you to a gastroenterologist. ...Read more

 Metastatic cancer: You are asking if there is a treatment for pancreatic cancer to the brain.
 Your oncologist will first determine that the lesion in the brain is definitely from pancreatic cancer that has gone to the brain.
 Unfortunately options are very limited.
 Talk to your oncologist and even a second opinion to determine your full options. ...Read more

-M 57, my tg remains at 400 and I am mostly fruit and whole grain eater.Does this means that I run high risk of pancreatic disease?
+M 57, my tg remains at 400 and I am mostly fruit and whole grain eater.Does this means that i run high risk of pancreatic disease?

 No: Whole grains should not increase triglycerides but a lot of certain types of fruit will.
 Look up the glycemic index to see which are more likely to raise triglycerides.
 If you have fasted for at least 10 hours before the test, high triglycerides will not come from fats or oils in your diet, mainly from the carbs.
 Eat more protein and good fats and lower glycemic fruit. ...Read moreSee 2 more doctor answers

 If my MRCP was negative for pancreatic disease or cancer is the specificity high enough to relax and not worry?
 100% asymptotic.
 Just anxious person.